 Will there be fencing?

 A filtration facility is considered critical infrastructure and is required to be secure by the Office of Homeland Security.
 During design, we will evaluate and further refine options for securing process areas.
 To lessen the visual impact of potential fences or walls, options may include creating berms that mimic the natural landforms and hide fences or walls.
-We will discuss fencing and facility edges with site neighbors as part of the Good Neighbor Agreement process.

 Are there going to be settling ponds?
 How will those be constructed?
 Will they be lined?